RedisGrafana/grafana-redis-datasource/README.md

 ### How to connect to Redis logical database?

-Please use `/db-number` or `?db=db-number` in the data Source URL to specify the database number as defined in the [Schema](https://www.iana.org/assignments/uri-schemes/prov/redis).
+Please use `/db-number` or `?db=db-number` in the Data Source URL to specify the database number as defined in the [Schema](https://www.iana.org/assignments/uri-schemes/prov/redis).

 ```
 redis://redis-server:6379/0